 MADACC does not accept unwanted animals for surrender from the public.
 Members shall refer owners who wish to surrender an animal to the Wisconsin Humane Society at 414-264-2657.
-If an officer feels based on the totality of the circumstances that the animal may be set lose or abandoned by the owner, the officer may contact MADACC for further information.
+If an officer feels based on the totality of the circumstances that the animal may be set lose or abandoned by the owner, the officer may contact MADACC for further information or use the Release of Animal Ownership form supplied by MADACC to surrender ownership to MADACC.
+Government issued identification is required to surrender an animal and the owner must advise if the animal has been involved in a human bite in the last ten (10) days.